Phenomenological constraints on "impossible" measurements: Introduction

 where the inner product is in the Hilbert space of the second spin.
-This clearly provides faster-than-light signaling between regions 1 and 3, which we presumed to be spacelike separated.
+This clearly provides faster-than-light signaling between regions 1 and 3, which we presumed to be spacelike separated since the presence of the second spin in state $|u\rangle$ is an unambiguous signal that no kick happened.
 As Sorkin points out, assuming a "kick"\ operation is not necessary; a similar result obtains if we perform a measurement in region 1.